 The Pastoral Care Service at the Albury-Wodonga campus is offered by a team from some of the town's churches to support students and staff.
 The Pastoral Care Coordinator works full time but shares her time between La Trobe and Charles Sturt universities.
 Volunteers who have been selected and trained may be available to staff the office when she is not on campus.
-Chaplaincy provides opportunities for peace, for prayer and for reflection on issues of faith and life.
+Pastoral Care provides opportunities for peace, for prayer and for reflection on issues of faith and life.
 It also works with the Wodonga Student Association to provide practical support for students in need.
 In the winter, local church members provide free ‘winter warmers’ – gloves, hats, scarves, woolly socks etc. at The Pantry located in the Hangar.

-The chaplains will refer students and staff to clergy or appropriate leaders of other religious traditions on request.
+The Pastoral Care staff will refer students and staff to clergy or appropriate leaders of other religious traditions on request.

 Groups and activities

 The Albury-Wodonga Pastoral Care Service offers hospitality on a drop-in basis, or by appointment, with someone to listen to your concerns in a friendly and relaxed atmosphere.
 The Pastoral Care staff will help you to reflect on issues from a faith perspective if that is what you need, or just offer a ‘listening ear’ if you need someone to talk to, to help sort things out in your mind.
 From time to time, the Pastoral Care Service also coordinates activities such as labyrinths and mandalas, often in association with special days or weeks on campus.